Guide for authors

 Materials and methods

 The most relevant and exclusive work are described, enabling other researchers to both understand how the research was conducted and, in turn, duplicate and corroborate it.
 It includes: study location and dates, factors and levels under study, treatment design, experimental unit and design, variables evaluated together with their units and measuring methods, materials, equipment (brand and model) and techniques employed, handling of the experiment, procedures and statistical analysis techniques.
 If the methodologies used require a lengthy description which can be found in a manual or specialized publication, the corresponding citation should be made.
 If changes are made to these generalized methods, they must be stated.

 This section consists of statements derived from the discussion of the results obtained in the study itself, according to the formulated hypotheses and research objectives as well as with the methodology used.
-They must be written in a brief, concise and precise manner, the reason or explanation of said affirmation, should not exceed 150 words and they should not be a compilation of results, nor be a summary, nor exceed the scope of the investigation.
+They must be written in a brief, concise and precise manner, the reason or explanation of said affirmation, and they should not be a compilation of results, nor be a summary, nor exceed the scope of the investigation.

 They are a way of recognizing individuals, institutions, funds and research grants, among others, that in some way have supported or contributed in a mayor way in the development of the study.
 They will be placed once the contribution has been accepted.